jimporter/mettle/doc/install.md

 !!! note
-    Currently, the build system requires `make` and only works with compilers with `cc`-like arguments, so Visual Studio users are currently on their own for building.
+    Currently, the build system requires `make` and only works with compilers with `cc`-like arguments, so Visual Studio users are on their own for building for now.
 This will be fixed before 1.0 is released.
 Until then, sorry!

 Once you've installed all of mettle's dependencies, you can build mettle itself!
 If you've already set up your environment variables to use clang (or whatever